Janerashmi/Azure-zero-to-hero/Day-01/02-important-concepts.md

 ## High Availability

 High Availability (HA) ensures that a system or application is operational and accessible for a high percentage of time, typically 99.9% or higher.

+Definition:
+Agility is the ability of a system or organization to adapt quickly to changes, such as market demands, customer needs, or technology shifts.

+Example:
+A company quickly launches a new feature or product because its IT infrastructure (like cloud services) allows rapid development and deployment.

+Goal:
+Move fast and respond to changes or opportunities.

 ## Fault Tolerance